on Agent Communication Languages 1 August 1999, Stockholm |

 Submission Procedure:

 Authors of accepted papers should submit a full paper electronically either in LaTeX or Word format.
-(It should be possible to add page numbers to the file later on!!).

 The paper should be send to: